Take Better Photos

 • Use blur and movement in your photos

-• Use a range of accessories, including filters, macro lenses, extension tubes, remote flashes, reflectors, and light tents.
+• Use a range of accessories, including filters, macro lenses, extension tubes, off-camera flashes, reflectors.

 Swinging in the park.
 We show you how to use blur creatively